Water supply and sanitation in Chile: Regulation in urban areas

 The SISS controls water and sanitation services in urban areas according to financial and quality norms (see above).
 To guarantee political independence, it is a decentralized organization with its own budget.
-The SISS has the right to impose fines on the service providers in case of violation of norms, which directly flow in the regulator's budget.
+The SISS has the right to impose fines on the service providers in case of violation of norms, which directly flow into the regulator's budget.
 Furthermore, it receives user complaints, assesses their validity and acts on them.
 The agency has databases of all 53 urban service providers.

 The water and sanitation regulatory system in Chile is considered by the WHO to be a model not only for Latin America, but also for Europe.
 One of its innovative features is the use of a hypothetical efficient model enterprise to assist in determining if tariff increases requested by service providers are justified.

 Rural areas

-In the Chilean rural areas, the ministry of health and the ministry of economy are responsible for supervising water cooperatives and water committees.
+In the Chilean rural areas, the Ministry of Health and the Ministry of Economy are responsible for supervising water cooperatives and water committees.
 In rural areas there is no independent regulator, such as the SISS in urban areas.
 Since 1994, the Direction for Water Works (DOH) is in charge of executing the national program of Rural Potable Water (APR).
-Unlike urban service providers, rural water supply and sanitation sector has not been subject of regulation like urban services.
+Unlike urban service providers, the rural water supply and sanitation sector has not been subject to regulation like urban services.
 Currently, the Government of President Bachelet has submitted before the Chilean Congress a Bill to give this sector a new institutional framework.
 According to Law 19,549 of 1998, urban concessionaires have to provide technical and administrative assistance to water committees and cooperatives in their respective region.